randomlifedata/Blog-Who-would-vote-for-them/article.md

 Pensioners show similar patterns to the other two earners mentioned here - earning more in Conservative constituencies than in Labour ones.
 There are also more pensioners in Conservative constituencies - something that fits with the stereotype of Conservative voters.

 These three types of earner (employed,self-employed and pensioner) overlap and so their sum is always higher than the total number of earners that was first plotted.
 Breaking the total down into these three groups does help to highlight where the extra income comes from (employment and pensions).
 One thing that may play a part here is if some of the self-employed are also claiming a pension - the higher value pension would better augment the low self-employment earnings.
-Perhaps some of the extra motivation for self-employment comes from having had better earnings during employment and better pension as a result - or perhaps earning more throughout life (or having a partner that earns a decent wage) provides the capital needed for starting a business.
+Or perhaps earning more throughout life (or having a partner that earns a decent wage) provides the capital needed for starting a business.
+In either case, it may be that the motivation for self-employment doens't come from some extra 'work ethic' but rather from being more empowered through having more savings or supplemental income.

 Total tax paid
 ==============

 From the previous metrics, it might be tempting to say that Labour constituencies get a rough deal and that Conservative constituencies have a better standard of living from birth, through employment, into retirement.
 To investigate the other side of this, lets look at tax paid in each constituency.
 As it's quite an interesting metric, I'll return to the full plot to provide information on every constituency - mouse over the points to see which point is which constituency, click and drag to zoom in.

-<iframe src=' figure/taxchunk-1.html ' scrolling='no' frameBorder='0' seamless class='rChart highcharts ' id=iframe- chartc9bf4f6ce2ff ></iframe> <style>iframe.rChart{ width: 100%; height: 400px;}</style>
+<iframe src=' figure/taxchunk-1.html ' scrolling='no' frameBorder='0' seamless class='rChart highcharts ' id=iframe- chartc9bf5785ebd1 ></iframe> <style>iframe.rChart{ width: 100%; height: 400px;}</style>

 As might be expected, this plot looks a lot like the one for total income: Conservatives to the right of the plot appear to pay more tax and they have higher voter turnout.
 One can't help wonder if the higher voter turnout is related to having a feeling of a greater stake in society - you earn more, you pay more tax, you want to have a say in government.
 Another way to look at it is that you feel like the system is working and so you are more inclined to take part in the system.
 Again, the SNP show a high turnout even though there is less obvious higher tax - their supporters may feel like the recent independence referendum showed they have a say in their society.